rdawood/MALI/README.md

 		AUthor's Last Name

 			--> .txt files with author's work.
-					The program comes with six sample texts from six separate authors.
+					The program comes with sample texts from six separate authors.

 					To add your own text, create a new folder